-Light well-aerated dry and calcareous soils with slope rich in organic matter are best for lavender cultivation.
+Light well-aerated dry and calcareous soils with slopes rich in organic matter are best for lavender cultivation.
 Lavender is very sensitive to waterlogging.
-The ideal soil pH for getting higher essential oil ranges 7.0 to 8.3.
+The ideal soil pH for getting higher essential oil ranges from 7.0 to 8.3.
 The best part of Lavender is, it can be cultivated even on poor soils and eroded soils.
 In commercial Lavender cultivation, soil testing helps to find out the suitability.

 Land Preparation for Lavender Cultivation

-Prepare the land by giving 2 to 3 deep ploughings to remove any weeds, plants and to bring the soil to fine tilth stage.
-You can add appropriate well-decomposed farmyard manure (FMY) during land preparation to enrich the soil fertility.
+Prepare the land by giving 2 to 3 deep ploughings to remove any weeds, plants and to bring the soil to the fine tilth stage.
+You can add appropriate well-decomposed farmyard manure (FMY) during land preparation to enrich soil fertility.

 Propagation in Lavender Cultivation